 About five years ago, I decided to teach myself face-painting.
 I was motivated because I had a young daughter, who would’ve been about six then.
 I thought she would be a great model for practicing and it would be an exciting way to spend time together.

-I purchased a face-painting kit from Amazon and started to have fun, experimenting with designs.
+I purchased a professional face painting kit from Amazon and started to have fun, experimenting with designs.
 I managed to paint three designs on different occasions, a butterfly, a bumble bee and part of spiderman’s face (this was painted on another’s child’s face).
 My favorite was the butterfly; I have seen a few butterfly designs, all pretty and captivating to the eye.

 When my daughter’s eyes found the face-painting corner, her face began to glow, and she was immediately interested.
 Not too long after, she was sitting having her face painted.
 I sat and observed the artist in action and was so impressed and inspired by how smoothly and confidently she worked, creating part of a butterfly on my daughter’s face.
 It was beautiful!
 I immediately thought “this is pure creativity and should be shared with others”.
 I loved it that much.